 Pre-departure drinks were offered as usual.

-After takeoff more beverages and snacks were offered.
+After takeoff more beverages and snacks.

-Only one meal was served on the flight.
+One meal was served on the flight.

 I selected the roasted chicken entree and a glass of Chateau Simard merlot.